magicbug/Zenith/README.md

 Note: Due to the use of HTML5 features like geolocation and notifications, the application must be served over HTTPS.

+**Device Support:**
+- Currently optimized for desktop/laptop computers
+- Tablet and mobile device support coming in a future update
+- Some features may not work optimally on touch devices at this time

 ## Support

 Zenith is primarily maintained by a single developer.
 Please keep this in mind when seeking support: